How to Become an Insulation Worker

 Many insulators are trained on the job.

-Most floor, ceiling, and wall insulation workers learn their trade on the job since no formal education is typically required.
-Most mechanical insulation workers complete an apprenticeship program after earning a high school diploma or equivalent.
+Most floor, ceiling, and wall insulators learn their trade on the job.
+Many mechanical insulators complete an apprenticeship program after earning a high school diploma or equivalent.

 There are no specific education requirements for floor, ceiling, and wall insulators.
 Apprenticeships for mechanical insulators typically require a high school diploma or equivalent.
 High school courses in subjects such as math, mechanical drawing, and science are helpful for all types of insulators.